OakQuest Summer Camp

 -

-OakQuest Camp serves children ages 4 to 12.
-To meet Ontario regulations, campers must be 4 years old by the date of first attendance.
-Campers are grouped by developmental readiness and independence rather than strictly by age.
+OakQuest BuildLab Camp is designed for children ages 4 to 12.
+Campers must be 4 years old by their first day of attendance.

 -